SG419/Convolutional-Neural-Networks/README.md

 # Convolutional-Neural-Networks
-## Working of Convlutional Neaural Networks and working on CATS AND DOGS Dataset and predicting the results USING CNN.
+## Working of Convolutional Neaural Networks and working on CATS AND DOGS Dataset and predicting the results USING CNN.